Kia Soul EV

+The Kia Soul EV, also known as Kia e-Soul, is a battery electric subcompact crossover hatchback manufactured by Kia, produced from 2014 to 2024.
+It is the battery electric variant of the Soul.

 Deliveries of the first generation began in South Korea in May 2014.
 European sales began in July 2014.
 Sales started in the U.S. in October 2014; initially it was sold only in California, Oregon, and several Eastern states with the largest EV markets and infrastructure including New York, New Jersey and Maryland.
 Global sales exceeded the 10,000 unit milestone in January 2016, with Europe as the leading market with 6,770 units sold.
 Germany was the leading European market with 3,853 units sold through December 2015.

-A second generation was introduced in 2019 for the 2020 model year, sold in both Europe and Canada.
+A second-generation model was introduced in 2019 for the 2020 model year, sold in both Europe and Canada.
 It was delayed until 2021 for the US market.

+The US Environmental Protection Agency (EPA) official range for the second-generation Soul EV is 243 miles (391 km).

 History

 In 2013, Kia began testing prototype versions of a Soul electric vehicle.
-In November 2013, Kia announced they would be producing a Soul EV and that it would go on sale in 2014.
+In November 2013, Kia announced that it would be producing a Soul EV, with sales scheduled to begin in 2014.

 The vehicle was unveiled at the 2014 Chicago Auto Show.
 The first-generation Soul EV was based on the second-generation Kia Soul.

 First generation

-The first-generation Soul EV was powered by a 27 kWh lithium-ion polymer battery pack and 30 kWh for 2018 model year.
+A 27 kWh lithium-ion polymer battery pack powered the first-generation Soul EV and 30 kWh powered the 2018 model year.
 It is capable of 100 kW DC CHAdeMO rapid charging.
 The US Environmental Protection Agency (EPA) official range for the 2015 model year Soul EV is 93 mi and rated it at 105 MPGe (105 mpgus equivalent) combined.
 As of September 2014, the Soul EV had the largest EPA-rated all-electric range in city driving of its class, at 104 mi.
 The motor is rated at 81.4 kW (109 bhp) and 285 Nm (210 lb.-ft).

 For the 2018 model year, Kia announced a small 11% battery upgrade.
 By adding 8 cells to the pack, the usable cell capacity increased from 37.5 Ah to 40 Ah out of 42.4 Ah, increasing the battery pack storage capacity to 30 kWh.